01011010101/OW2-Superbots/README.md

 ---
 #### SIGMA
 - Kinetic Attraction: Using Kinetic Grasp pulls enemies towards you and knocks them into the ground at the end.
 (Created by Scourge)
-- Kinetic Repulsion: The Melee punch pushes enemies back and deals damage, similar to Lucio’s Boop.
+- Kinetic Repulsion: The Melee punch pushes enemies back and deals damage, similar to Lúcio’s Boop.
 This ability always deals full damage, but the knockback is reduced if you use it back to back.
 It needs to recharge for 10 seconds for a full knockback charge.
 - Flying: Press [RELOAD] to turn on/off flying.
 [JUMP] to go up, [CROUCH] to go down.
 - 250% Jump Height.
 - Light Armor: 25% Armor.